danielmarkschwartz/zenlang/zenspec.md

 enum bytesize { B = 1 << (10*itoa), KB, MB, GB, TB, PB };
 ```

-The compiler is free to choose an approprate integer type (eg `uint32`,
+The compiler is free to choose an appropriate integer type (eg `uint32`,
-`uint16`, etc) for runtime storage of an enum based on the range of specified
+`uint16`, etc) for run time storage of an enum based on the range of specified
 values.
-The the size can be queried at compile time using `weekday->size`.
+The size can be queried at compile time using `weekday->size`.
 Optionally, the user can specify the type of the enum at the end of the
-declairation, but the type specified must be corherceable to an integer type.
+declaration, but the type specified must be coercible to an integer type.

 ```
 typedef dayofweek uint8;